 Vancouver Island is a large island just off the west coast of the Canadian mainland.
 The majestic snow-capped mountains at its core, covered with impressive conifer forests, and the rugged coastline with its many inlets and islands offer the visitor a wide range of exciting outdoor activities.
 Here are some of my favourite things to do on Vancouver Island, as well as suggested road trip routes to explore this stunning island”

 Vancouver Island, at 32,134 square kilometers (or roughly the size of Belgium), is the largest island on the North American west coast and boasts a spectacular nature.
 From towering snow-capped peaks and glistening glaciers to the thundering roar of the Pacific Ocean on its western shores and the serene Gulf Islands along its southeastern coast, Vancouver Island is truly stunning.
 I suggest spending at least a few days here to really appreciate the splendour of the island.
 You could for instance take the ferry that leaves from Tsawwassen, a short drive southwest of Vancouver, to Swartz Bay near Victoria.
 The journey on the ferry is gorgeous, especially when it slowly winds its way around the scenic Gulf Islands.

 Victoria, the capital of British Columbia, is a beautiful harbourside city on the southern tip of Vancouver Island.
 Interesting sights include the Empress Hotel, the British Columbia Legislature buildings and just north of the city, the charming Butchart Gardens.
 Victoria is also a great place from which to embark on a whale-watching trip (in the spring/summer months).
-Various companies operate from the Victoria waterfront and take visitors out for an exhilarating speedboat trip to view orcas (or killer whales).
-There are also various excellent restaurants in Victoria – don’t forget to try the superb salmon and trout which are caught in the island’s surrounds.
-Read more about things to do in Victoria. > Search for hotels in Victoria.
+Various companies operate from the Victoria waterfront and take visitors out for an exhilarating Zodiac trip or a more serene cruise with a marine biologist to search for killer whales and humpbacks.

 Across the Vancouver Island Ranges to Tofino

 You can continue the journey from Ucluelet along the coast to Tofino, passing the wild, rugged coastline along the way.
 Tofino is a small village situated at the very end of the Esowista Peninsula and is a favourite resort (especially in the summer) for surfers, whale-watchers, hikers and nature-lovers.
 Search for hotels in Tofino.

 The western route to Strathcona Provincial Park

 An alternative to taking the western route to Tofino is to head further up north from Nanaimo past the beautiful town of Comox, where various celebrities have holiday homes, to Campbell River.
 From Campbell River, head westwards to the Strathcona Provincial Park, which is the largest park on the island and the oldest in British Columbia.
 The park, at more than 2,000 square kilometers in size, encompases the highest peaks on the island and large swathes of coniferous forests that include unique firs and hemlocks.
 There are numerous stunning lakes such as Buttle Lake which attract swimmers, canoeists, kayakers and anglers.

 The best part of the flight is right at the very end as the skyline of downtown Vancouver comes into view.
 The plane then swoops low past the Lion’s Gate Bridge and over the treetops of Stanley Park for a thrilling landing in Coal Harbour!